teradatadb/NameNormalization/README.md

 # NameNormalization
-Natural Language Processing tool for standardizing company names to a stand
+Natural Language Processing tool for standardizing company names to a standar